Installing Enterprise PKS on vSphere with NSX-T Data Center

 Page last updated:

-This topic lists the procedures to follow to install Enterprise Pivotal Container Service (Enterprise PKS) on vSphere with NSX-T Data Center.
+This topic lists the procedures to follow to install VMware Enterprise PKS on vSphere with NSX-T Data Center.

 NOTE: This topic explains how to install Enterprise PKS on vSphere with NSX-T on Pivotal Platform.
 As an alternative, you can use the VMware Enterprise PKS Management Console to install Enterprise PKS on vSphere with NSX-T. Refer to Enterprise PKS Management Console (vSphere Only) for details.